-Can I make fresh rolls ahead of time?
+Can I make fresh veggie spring rolls ahead of time?

 A few hours yes, but a day in advance no. The rice paper will harden in the fridge and loose that desirable chewy texture you want.
 I personally like my fresh rolls best right after they are made, but have found they can keep well for 2-3 hours at room temperature and still maintain that chewy texture.
 This also makes them a really fun appetizer!

 That being said, you can definitely prep all the ingredients in advance and just roll everything in the rice paper when you are ready to eat.
 This means cooking the tofu and chopping the veggies to prep.
 If you do this, just make sure to store the veggies and tofu in separate closed containers in the fridge.